Dragiyski/commission-task/README.md

 to install all dependencies.

+### API

+This script uses third party APIs from [https://exchangeratesapi.io/](https://exchangeratesapi.io/) in production.
+Modify `config/prod.services.php` replacing `REPLACE_WITH_ACTUAL_API_KEY` string with your API key for that service.
+This production uses `convert` service endpoint (not available for the free API keys).

+To pass an API key by environment variable instead use replace the aforementioned text with `getenv(YOUR_VARIABLE)` or even better: use dotenv files.

 ## Usage

 To use the commission task for computation of commission fee on a CSV file, execute: